Skip to Main Content

 The PFCC program’s fiscal year 2024–28 strategic plan goals are to:

-• Execute joint initiatives with various St. Jude departments to initiate more caregiver support.
-Start mentor programs to ensure families feel supported along the continuum of care.
+4. Execute joint initiatives with various St. Jude departments to initiate more caregiver support and mentor programs to ensure families feel supported along the trajectory of care.

-• Promote the varied PFCC programs that can be used as an internal resource to ensure the caregiver voice is represented in policy and facility design, clinical trial development, and patient care and safety collaboration.
+5. Promote varied PFCC programs that can be utilized as an internal resource to ensure the caregiver voice is represented in policy and facility design, clinical trial development and patient care and safety collaboration.

-• Educate and train staff on PFCC initiatives so that they connect their work to a culture of respect, inclusivity, partnership, and collaboration.
+6. Educate and train staff on PFCC initiatives so that they can connect their work to a culture of respect, inclusivity, partnership and collaboration.

-• Share best practices in patient and family support programming in the U.S. and globally by working together with our peers, patients, and families.
+7. Share best practices in patient and family support programming in the US and globally by partnering with our peers, patients, and families.

 How to become a family adviser or volunteer